Exxon has no estimate for restart of Pegasus oil pipeline

-WASHINGTON (Reuters) - Exxon Mobil Corp (XOM.N) said on Wednesday it had no estimate for the restart of a pipeline that spilled 5,000 barrels of oil in a small Arkansas town last month and sparked debate about the safety of carrying heavy crude from Canada across the United States.
+WASHINGTON, April 17 (Reuters) - Exxon Mobil Corp said on Wednesday it had no estimate for the restart of a pipeline that spilled 5,000 barrels of oil in a small Arkansas town last month and sparked debate about the safety of carrying heavy crude from Canada across the United States.

 A U.S. Department of Transportation source said Exxon had not yet submitted a restart plan.